kohei-us/mdds/doc/segment_tree.rst

-This helper function takes the segment tree instance and a search point, performs a search by calling :cpp:func:`~mdds::segment_tree::search()`, and prints its results.
+This helper function takes the segment tree instance and a search point, performs a search by calling :cpp:func:`~mdds::segment_tree::search()`, and iterates through and prints its results.
 The return value from :cpp:func:`~mdds::segment_tree::search()` is of type :cpp:class:`~mdds::segment_tree::search_results`, which provides the :cpp:func:`~mdds::segment_tree::search_results::size()` method to quickly find the total number of the results.
-It also allows you to iterate through the results through its :cpp:func:`~mdds::segment_tree::search_results::begin()` :cpp:func:`~mdds::segment_tree::search_results::end()` methods, or simply by plugging it into a `range-based for loop <https://en.cppreference.com/w/cpp/language/range-for>`_ as you see in this function.
+It also allows you to iterate through the results through its :cpp:func:`~mdds::segment_tree::search_results::begin()` :cpp:func:`~mdds::segment_tree::search_results::end()` methods, or simply by plugging it into a `range-based for loop
+<https://en.cppreference.com/w/cpp/language/range-for>`_ as you see in this
+function.

-With this help function in place, let's find all the segments that contain 5 by calling:
+With this help function in place, let's find all the segments that contain 5 by
+calling:

 .. literalinclude:: ../example/segment_tree.cpp
    :language: C++